-Growing Up Digital – Finding Balance
+Growing Up in a Digital Environment – Finding Balance

-The staff of the Children’s Place support children and their families in their own decisions and practice around media use.
+The staff of the Children’s Place support families in their own decisions and practice around media use.
 We pay attention to the expanding digital landscape with its challenges and opportunities for learning.
 We have access to and want to share recommendations for and research on children’s media use.
 We want to talk with you – to engage and interact around this media.
 The Children’s Place staff wants to be good role models as we read, explore, and take advantage of training programs to develop our own skills as Media Mentors.

 Use Our Collection